 And so on.
 I explain in that long article what it takes to have a good sound on the violin.

-But to produce a single note with a good tone, all three previous elements have to be mastered.
-Special exercises or scales have to be practiced in order just to know how to produce a sound.
-That was just pressing a key on the piano, remember?
+But all three previous elements must be mastered to produce a single note with a good tone.
+Special exercises or scales must be practiced to know how to build a sound.
+That was pressing a key on the piano, remember?

 Left-hand technique: violin vs piano